-HeinekenHeineken (beer), The Financial Times (media) and KappaKappa (equipment manufacturer) have recently partnered with EPCR.
+Heineken (beer), The Financial Times (media) and Kappa (equipment manufacturer) have recently partnered with EPCR.
 Is sponsorship your main source of revenue?

-While sponsorship revenues are indeed on the rise, those from TV broadcasting rights for the Champions CupHeineken Champions CupFirst level of the European Rugby Cups.
-20 clubs.
-Organised by the EPCR. and Challenge CupChallenge CupSecond level of the European Rugby Union Cups.
-20 clubs.
-Organised by the EPCR. around the world are much higher, by a ratio of approximately 1 to 5.
-Having said that, the contribution of our various partners, notably HeinekenHeineken and TissotKappa, is not only financial.
+While sponsorship revenues are indeed on the rise, those from TV broadcasting rights for the Champions CupLoi Évin(Évin law) passed in France in 1991, which limits alcohol and tobacco association with sports, among other areas. and Challenge CupLoi Évin(Évin law) passed in France in 1991, which limits alcohol and tobacco association with sports, among other areas. around the world are much higher, by a ratio of approximately 1 to 5.
+Having said that, the contribution of our various partners, notably Heineken and Tissot, is not only financial.
 Their contribution in terms of activations and publicity is considerable and beneficial to the reputation of our competitions on an international level.

 What are your objectives in terms of sponsorship?
 Would you like to have less in order to give them more visibility?

-Our main objective is to establish partnerships with reputable companies and brandsOur main objective is to establish partnerships with reputable companies and brands that are actively involved in our international competitions, according to their business sector and strategic objectives.
+Our main objective is to establish partnerships with reputable companies and brands that are actively involved in our international competitions, according to their business sector and strategic objectives.
 In this respect, our relationship with Heineken - which has been maintained for almost 25 years, a unique case of which we are very proud - is particularly telling.
 However, we have also developed a national offer, for brands whose marketing activity is limited to France or Great Britain for example, offering very significant activation opportunities in a given territory.
 We are constantly striving to create added value and invest in our offer to ensure that it remains relevant.

 How do you promote the Heineken brand in France despite the Loi ÉvinLoi Évin(Évin law) passed in France in 1991, which limits alcohol and tobacco association with sports, among other areas.?

 This is obviously a challenge, because everyone's concern is to ensure that the law is respected.
 However, the opportunities available to Heineken France around the Champions Cup remain important, especially in terms of hospitality and activations through sales outlets.
 It also seems to me that, in the minds of the French public, the Heineken brand remains very widely and spontaneously associated with our flagship competition.

 What about the possibility of finding a title partner for the Challenge Cup?
 Doesn't the title "Heineken Champions Cup" prevent the product from being called the "Champions Cup"?

 As far as the Challenge Cup is concerned, we are indeed looking for a title partner, in a very positive context of increasing stadium attendance and TV audiences.
-As far as our flagship competition is concerned, we believe that the fact that the Champions Cup brand is associated with a brand as prestigious and consistent with the universe of our sport as HeinekenHeineken, only reinforces its attractiveness.
+As far as our flagship competition is concerned, we believe that the fact that the Champions Cup brand is associated with a brand as prestigious and consistent with the universe of our sport as Heineken, only reinforces its attractiveness.

 In your TV rights agreements for the 2018-2022 cycle, you often have a free-TV and pay-TV operator for each territory.
 What is your reasoning behind this?

 It is a question of finding the right balance between revenues, necessary for our stakeholders and for the development of rugby at a national level, and the accessibility of our competitions, necessary in the long term for our reputation and the viability of our commercial programme.
 We are particularly pleased with this balance, especially in France, the UK and Ireland.
 This strategy is clearly countercurrent to what can be done in football for example, but it seems to us to be the right one both for the clubs involved and for the general public.

 How do you try to reach territories outside Europe (particularly where TV rights agreements could not be signed)?
 Is OTT then the solution?

-We already cover the world's major countriesWe already cover the world's major countries through numerous agreements in North America, Latin America, Africa, Asia and Oceania, and by effectively blending traditional linear broadcasters (such as NBC in the USA or SuperSport in South Africa) with OTTOTTOver-the-top, content provided through the Internet. platforms (such as DAZNDAZN in Japan, Canada or Germany or Rugby Pass in part of Oceania).
+We already cover the world's major countries through numerous agreements in North America, Latin America, Africa, Asia and Oceania, and by effectively blending traditional linear broadcasters (such as NBC in the USA or SuperSport in South Africa) with OTTLoi Évin(Évin law) passed in France in 1991, which limits alcohol and tobacco association with sports, among other areas. platforms (such as DAZN in Japan, Canada or Germany or Rugby Pass in part of Oceania).

 The EPCR announced a five-year record of 210,765 spectators for Round 3 of the 2019-20 European Cups.
 How do you explain this surge in attendance?

-After a somewhat laborious transition from the "H Cup" to the Heineken Champions CupHeineken Champions CupFirst level of the European Rugby Cups.
-20 clubs.
-Organised by the EPCR., changes in format and governance, we are indeed seeing that the excitement for our competitions is stronger than ever.
+After a somewhat laborious transition from the "H Cup" to the Heineken Champions CupLoi Évin(Évin law) passed in France in 1991, which limits alcohol and tobacco association with sports, among other areas., changes in format and governance, we are indeed seeing that the excitement for our competitions is stronger than ever.
 The main point of demarcation that we are trying to maintain is the intensity and quality of the game, the general selectivity making the participating teams have little room for error.
 We try to keep the level of rugby as high as possible, which of course is influenced by the formats chosen, the refereeing practised, etc.